 (2) Description of Scope of Work.
-The PCA must provide a narrative of the consolidated scope of work either as a stand-alone section of the report or included with the description of the current conditions for each major system and components.
+The SWCR must provide a narrative of the consolidated scope of work either as a stand-alone section of the report or included with the description of the current conditions for each major system and components.
 Any New Construction must be described.
-Plans or drawings (that are in addition to any plans or drawings otherwise required by rule) and that relate to any part of the scope of work should be included, if available.
+Plans or drawings (that are in addition to any plans or drawings otherwise required by rule) and that relate to any part of the scope of work should be included, if available;

 (3) Useful Life Estimates.
-For each system and component of the property the PCA must estimate its remaining useful life, citing the basis or the source from which such estimate is derived;
+For each system and component of the property the SWCR must estimate its remaining useful life, citing the basis or the source from which such estimate is derived;

 (4) Code Compliance.
-The PCA must review and document any known violations of any applicable federal, state, or local codes.
-In developing the cost estimates specified herein, it is the responsibility of the Applicant to ensure that the PCA adequately considers any and all applicable federal, state, and local laws and regulations which may govern any work performed to the subject Property.
-For Applications requesting Direct Loan funding from the Department, the PCA provider must include a comparison between the local building code and the International Existing Building Code of the International Code Council.;
+The SWCR must document any known violations of any applicable federal, state, or local codes.
+In developing the cost estimates specified herein, it is the responsibility of the Applicant to ensure that the SWCR adequately considers any and all applicable federal, state, and local laws and regulations which are applicable and govern any work.
+For Applications requesting Direct Loan funding from the Department, the SWCR author must include a comparison between the local building code and the International Existing Building Code of the International Code Council.;

 (5) Program Rules.
-The PCA must assess the extent to which any systems or components must be modified, repaired, or replaced in order to comply with any specific requirements of the housing program under which the Development is proposed to be financed, the Department's Uniform Physical Condition Standards, and any scoring criteria including amenities for which the Applicant may claim points;
+The SWCR must assess the extent to which any systems or components must be modified, repaired, or replaced in order to comply with any specific requirements of the housing program under which the Development is proposed to be financed, the Department's Uniform Physical Condition Standards, and any scoring criteria including amenities for which the Applicant may claim points;

 (6) Accessibility Requirements.
-The PCA report must include an analysis of compliance with the Department’s accessibility requirements pursuant to Chapter 1, Subchapter B and Section 11.101(b)(8) and include identify the specific items in the scope of work and costs needed to ensure that the Development will meet these requirements upon Rehabilitation (including conversion and Adaptive Reuse).
+The SWCR report must include an analysis of compliance with the Department’s' accessibility requirements pursuant to Chapter 1, Subchapter B and §11.101(b)(8) of this title and include identify the specific items in the scope of work and costs needed to ensure that the Development will meet these requirements upon Rehabilitation (including conversion and Adaptive Reuse);

 (7) Reconciliation of Scope of Work and Costs.
-The PCA report must include the Department’s PCA Cost Schedule Supplement with the signature of the PCA provider; the costs presented on the PCA Cost Schedule Supplement are expected to be consistent with both the scope of work and immediate costs identified in the body of the PCA report, and with the Applicant’s scope of work and costs as presented on the Applicant’s development cost schedule; any significant variation between the costs listed on the PCA Cost Schedule Supplement and the costs listed in the body of the PCA report or on the Applicant’s development cost schedule must be reconciled in a narrative analysis from the PCA provider; and
+The SWCR report must include the Department’s Scope of Work and Cost Review Supplement (“SWCR Supplement”) with the signature of the SWCR author.
+The SWCR Supplement must reconcile the scope of work and costs of the immediate physical needs identified by the SWCR author with the Applicant’s scope of work and costs.
+The costs presented on the SWCR Supplement must be consistent with both the scope of work and immediate costs identified in the body of the SWCR report and the Applicant’s scope of work and costs as presented in the Application.
+Variations between the costs listed on the SWCR Supplement and the costs listed in the body of the SWCR report or on the Applicant’s Development Cost Schedule must be reconciled in a narrative analysis from the SWCR provider.
+The consolidated scope of work and costs shown on the SWCR Supplement will be used by the Underwriter in the analysis to the extent adequately supported in the report; and

 (8) Cost Estimates.
-The Development Cost Schedule and PCA Supplement must include all costs identified below:
+The Development Cost Schedule and SWCR Supplement must include all costs identified below: